Yiannis1234/ocado-foresight-presentation/presentation_script.md

 Right now, we build **Centralized Networks**.
 We build massive hives 50 miles away from the city.

 Look at the **'Tech Check'** on the screen.
 Our main tool is the robotic arm (Figure 1).
+It uses a **suction cup** to grab items.
-It works great for boxes.
+It works great for rigid boxes.
 But it has a **'Handling Problem'**.
+The suction cup fails on soft, irregular shapes like a bag of oranges.
 It is too clumsy.
-It crushes soft fruit.
 Because of this, we still have to pay humans to pack delicate items.
 This is expensive.

 Today I will cover: